 The males will then push the females against the plants which causes the females to release eggs for the males to fertilize.
 Spawning can last a few hours and produce up to 10,000 eggs.
 Once spawning is done the parents will begin to eat any eggs that they can find.
 For this reason, the adults must be removed.
 It will take around 7 days for the eggs to hatch.

 Feed the fry small food until they are large enough to eat brine shrimp or other larger food.
-Once they reach about once inch they can be added into the adult tank.
+Once they reach about one inch they can be added to the adult tank.